hjson/hjson/pages/syntax.md

   `.hjson`

+- Encoding

+  `.hjson` files must be encoded in UTF-8 (preferably without a BOM).

 - Header

   Hjson does not have a header but if you want to indicate the file type you can use `#hjson` on the first line.

-- Encoding

-  Hjson files should always use UTF-8.